 - Infinity Falls: Infinity Falls is the newest addition to the SeaWorld Orlando line up of rides and is a five-minute river raft ride that features a 40 foot drop (the tallest for a water ride) after a ride through white water rapids.
 What’s amazing is that you get to the top of the drop by elevator – yes, your entire raft is elevated and it is a really cool experience.
 Unlike most rides where there is a minimum height restriction, Infinity Falls as both a minimum (42 inches) and a maximum (77 inches) height requirement.
-Since this is still a new ride it is very popular and wait times are longer than for other popular rides.
-We have seen wait times as high as 60 minutes on hot summer days as guests look to cool of so if you can get a Quick Queue for this ride, it would make sense to do so.
+We have seen wait times as high as 60 minutes on hot summer days as guests look to cool off so if you can get a Quick Queue for this ride, it would make sense to do so.

 - Nautilus Theater: The Nautilus Theater is a presentation and concert venue that is home to a number of SeaWorld’s best shows.
 During the Christmas holiday spectacular be sure to see O Wondrous Night.
 It’s a show that is not to be missed.